puniverse/quasar/docs/index.md

 ### System Requirements

-Java 7 and is required to run Quasar.
+Java 7 is required to run Quasar.

 ### Using Maven/Gradle {#maven}